opendocsg/slw-judgments-backfill/2010_SGHC_282/report.md

 _Contract_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 170 of 2010 was allowed by the Court of Appeal on 7 April 2011.
-See [2011] SGCA 10.]
+See <span class="citation">[2011] SGCA 10</span>.]

 22 September 2010